Bone Marrow Concentrate/Cellular Therapy Frequently Asked Questions

-At the The Dallas PRP and Stem Cell Institute, we only use stem cells derived from the patient's own body in order to minimize the risk of allergic reaction or disease transmission.
-Embryonic stem cells and stem cells that are manipulated outside the body remain very controversial and in some instances illegal to use in the United States.
-We are able to get your own stem cells from bone marrow aspiration which is a procedure that can be done in the office with minimal discomfort.
-The two primary sources of bone marrow we use are the posterior iliac crest (posterior hip) and the proximal tibia below the knee.
+At the The Dallas PRP and Stem Cell Institute, we only provide cellular therapy derived from the patient's own body in order to minimize the risk of allergic reaction or disease transmission.
+Embryonic stem cells and stem cells that are manipulated outside the body remain very controversial and in most instances illegal to use in the United States.
+We are able to get your own cells from bone marrow aspiration which is a procedure that can be done in the office with minimal discomfort.
+The primary source of bone marrow we use is the posterior iliac crest (posterior hip).
 The bone marrow regenerates and multiple procedures can be done over time.
-After drawing out the bone marrow, the stem cells are then concentrated using FDA approved commercially available machine to create bone marrrow aspirate concentrate (BMC) which can then be injected into an area requiring stem cell therapy.
+After drawing out the bone marrow, the stem cells are then concentrated using FDA approved commercially available machine to create bone marrrow concentrate (BMC) which can then be injected into an appropriate area.
 The BMC concentrating process takes approximately 15 minutes in the office.

-We do not obtain stem cells from adipose tissue (fat) for several clinical reasons.
+We do not obtain stem cells from adipose tissue (fat) fat this time.
 It has been shown in at least 13 published papers that bone marrow derived stem cells are significantly better than fat derived stem cells for cartilage repair (osteoartitis treatments as an example).
 You can read further on this topic at this link: CLICK ME.

 Furthermore, the United States FDA has issued public guidance that is considers manipulation (enzymatic degradation) of fat to get stem cells to be equivalent to creating a drug, and therefore will fall under FDA drug manufacture guidelines.
 It is very unlikely that an office based system that obtains stem cells from fat without enzymatic degradation (ie. with centrifuge only) would produce sufficient yield of stem cells to be clinically useful, and even then they would not be as active for orthopedic applications as bone marrow derived cells.